Is it Safe to Sleep with Earplugs?

 Impacted Ear Wax

 Just as a sleep mask helps to block out light, earplugs help to block out noise that can disrupt your sleep.
 However, there are risks to wearing earplugs.

-- Ear infections – If ear wax is unable to drain properly and becomes impacted, there is a risk of ear infections.
+If ear wax is unable to drain properly and becomes impacted, it can cause ear infections.
 In addition, if you do not take proper care of your earplugs and clean them adequately and regularly, bacteria can grow on them.
 Foam earplugs are particularly prone to bacteria.

-- Removing earplugs too fast.
-Damage to an eardrum can occur if an earplug is removed too quickly.
+You can cause damage to an eardrum if an earplug is removed too quickly.
 Gently and slowly remove earplugs, preferably with a twisting motion, which makes ear plug removal easier.

-Learn about the risks of sleeping with earplugs and take steps to minimize damage to your ears or your hearing.
+Learn about the risks of sleeping with earplugs and take steps to minimize damage to your ears or contracting hearing loss.

-First and foremost, it’s best to not make sleeping with earplugs an every night habit.
+First and foremost, it’s best to not wear earplugs every night.
 By not wearing them every night, you’re giving your ears a chance to rest and drain built-up earwax.
 Second, it is vital to take proper care and maintenance of your ear plugs.
 If they are the type that can be reused, then it is important to clean them thoroughly after each use.
 If you have disposable earplugs, simply throw them away once you’ve used them once.

 Alternatives to Sleeping With Earplugs